Naughie/vimTwitter/README.md

 Next, set environment variables `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN` and `TWITTER_ACCESS_SECRET` to your own values.

-Now, you can already use Twitter.
+Now, you can use Twitter.

 First, press `<leader>tt` to show your timeline (with 30 tweets by default).